A-08556

 Plain Language

-Utilization review agents using AI tools for medical necessity determinations must ensure those tools base their outputs on individualized enrollee clinical data — including medical history, clinical circumstances presented by the requesting provider, and other relevant clinical records.
-The AI tool may not base its determination solely on aggregate or group-level datasets.
-This means the tool must evaluate each enrollee's specific situation rather than relying exclusively on population-level patterns or averages.
+Utilization review agents using AI tools in coverage determinations must ensure those tools base their outputs on individualized enrollee clinical data — including the enrollee's medical history, clinical circumstances presented by the requesting provider, and other relevant clinical information in the enrollee's record.
+The AI tool may not base its determination solely on a group dataset.
+This requires AI systems to incorporate individualized patient information rather than relying exclusively on aggregate population-level data.

 Statutory Text